Jacquard Silk Colors (Green Label)

 Jacquard Silk Colors flow freely on silk fabric.
 The three most common silk painting methods differ by how they control the flow of the dye.
 In the serti method a resist is used to draw lines that stop the flow of dye.
 The antifusant method coats the fabric with a substance that inhibits the flow of dye.
 And finally, the watercolor method allows the dye to flow freely.

 The most common method is the serti method which we will describe first.
-Afterwards we will describe how the other two methods differ.
+Afterward we will describe how the other two methods differ.

 Materials: